Council of Neighborhoods

 Advisory to the Mayor

-The Council is an advisory group to the Mayor as well, providing an opportunity for City elected leaders to hear the concerns or ideas Everett residents have about city plans, services and policies.
+The Council is an advisory group to the Mayor, providing an opportunity for City elected leaders to hear the concerns or ideas Everett residents have about city plans, services and policies.

 Apply to the Board Your application to serve on the Council will be forwarded to the neighborhood group where you live.
 Attend your neighborhood meeting to get involved or contact the neighborhood chairperson.